George-Paul-Tony-C/Task_assistant/README.md

 > Star the repository for progress and preview release updates.

 # Task Assistant
-A Personal Task Assistant app web application designed to improve productivity with automated Scheduling, Organization and Notes with support for optional AI assistance.
+A Personal Task Assistant web application designed to improve productivity with automated Scheduling, Organization and Notes with support for optional AI assistance.

 ## Features
 1. Automated Task scheduling with a context aware Scheduling Algorithm.